CumulusNetworks/docs/content/guides/nsxt.md

 ### VRR Configuration

 You can set the ESXi TEP IP addresses on the same or different subnets.
-The VMware best practice configuration for the TEP IP pool is to assign different subnet for each physical rack for simplicity.
+The VMware best practice configuration for the TEP IP pool is to assign different subnets for each physical rack for simplicity.

 VRR on the ToR switches provides redundant, active-active TEP subnet's default gateways to the ESXi servers.